DaniyalAhm/RustInterpreter/README.md

 # Introduction

-Hello Professor,  I mainly wrote this to ensure that my logic was correct for each part of the project.
+I mainly wrote this to ensure that my logic was correct for each part of the project.
 I Chose to leave this in to explain my logic and help you grade